Lobz/facilitation/README.md

 # facilitation
-A R/cpp framework for facilitation IBMs
+A Rcpp framework for facilitation IBMs